GP2 Series: Progression to Formula One

 Current Formula One drivers that have graduated from the GP2 series include Lewis Hamilton and Pierre Gasly (who triumphed in the 2016 staging amongst various others).
 Lewis Hamilton stepping straight into the McLaren team and Nico Rosberg, Nico Hülkenberg, Pastor Maldonado and Kazuki Nakajima going straight to Williams have particularly highlighted how F1 teams take GP2 seriously, and Hamilton's Formula One World Championship title in only his second year in F1 is probably the strongest example of the series creating highly competitive racers.

-By the end of the 2016 season, nine of the twelve (GP2) champions so far had been able to secure a seat in Formula 1, a correlation of 75%.
+By the end of the 2016 season, nine of the twelve GP2 champions so far had been able to secure a seat in Formula 1, i.e. 75%.

 Race weekend

 On Friday, drivers had a 45-minute free practice session and a 30-minute qualifying session.
 The qualifying session decided the grid order for Saturday's race which had a length of 180 kilometres (112 miles).

 During Saturday's race, each driver had to make a pit stop in which at least two tyres have to be changed.

 On Sunday there was a sprint race of 120 kilometres (75 miles).
 The grid was decided by the Saturday result with top 8 being reversed, so the driver who finished 8th on Saturday started from pole position and the winner started from 8th place.
+At 2005 Nürburgring, the sprint race was extended from 80 to 120 kilometres.
+This coincided with F1 dropping its second qualifying session on Sunday morning.